tsayen/dom-to-image/README.md

 Height and width in pixels to be applied to node before rendering.

+#### style

+An object whose properties to be copied to node's style before rendering.
+You might want to check [this reference](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference) for JavaScript names of CSS properties.

 ## Browsers

 It's tested on latest Chrome and Firefox (49 and 45 respectively at the time